Amazon Marketplace

 Deal OPS is revenue generated through deals, Lightning Deals, Prime Day, and other promotional events.
 This revenue is often tracked separately from normal sales to measure promotional impact.

-Open term pageDetail Seite
+Open glossary pageDetail Seite

 Produktdetailseite für einzelne ASIN